 Also, tell them that they’ve brought something important to your attention and that it will be addressed.
 This gives them confidence that they’ve been heard and that their opinion matters.

+As mentioned above, body language can be just as communicative as verbal language.
 Nod in agreement or understanding, maintain eye contact without going over the top and seeming aggressive, and don’t interrupt.

-Also watch your stance and arms.
+Also, watch your stance and arms.
 Keep your arms at your side or in front of you for gesturing while talking.
 Don’t cross your arms or clench your fists.

 Having a concerned look on your face is fine as long as it can’t be interpreted as angry.
 And absolutely, don’t sarcastically smile or roll your eyes.
 This will absolutely make the situation worse.

-Each of these tips are steps to prevent escalation, but you really want to focus on avoiding the scene becoming a bigger one that other shoppers can see.
+Each of these tips are steps to prevent escalation, but you really want to focus on avoiding the scene from becoming a bigger one that other shoppers can see.

 A loud, angry customer is a really bad look.
 And a loud, angry store owner or employee with that customer is an even worse look.

 Try to act quickly and make them happier immediately.
-If it becomes a bigger issue, other shoppers are more likely to tell their friends and family about the experience, or even pull out their cell phone.
+If it becomes a bigger issue, other shoppers are more likely to tell their friends and family about the experience, or even pull out their cell phones.
 The last thing you need is a video that went viral for all the wrong reasons.